radic2682/radic2682.github.io/_posts/Project/App Project/2018-08-22-kiwifruit.md

     - Project
     - App Project
 tag: [tag1, tag2, tag3]
+excerpt: "Kiwifruit (often abbreviated as kiwi), or Chinese gooseberry is the edible berry of several species of woody vines in the genus Actinidia."
 ---
 Kiwifruit (often abbreviated as kiwi), or Chinese gooseberry is the edible berry of several species of woody vines in the genus Actinidia.